gioulisapo/Android-Automation/README.md

 This is a simple script that takes a screenshot of the screen currently displayed on the phone.
 It stores the screen on the screenshot directory of the Project.
 To use, please modify it and add your root directories.
 ## sign_apk.sh
 Small wrapper script used to sign an apk so it is possible to install it on an Android device, after patching it.
 It requires [sign.jar](https://github.com/appium/sign) to be in the `/usr/local/bin` directory.
+## drozer_start.sh
+Small wrapper for MWR's [drozer](https://labs.mwrinfosecurity.com/tools/drozer/).
+It initiates drozer on the terminal and it starts the drozer server on the phone,